2004 2005 2006 2007 2008 2009 2010 2011 2012

 was "not satisfied on the evidence before this Court that the applicants have established on the balance of probabilities that restricted women's knowledge as

 revealed to Dr Fergie and Professor Saunders was not part of genuine Aboriginal tradition".
 [Chapman v Luminis Pty Ltd (No 5) (21 August 2001):400], a judgement

 to which Dr Bell gave academic input.
-It turned out womenís business was none of the male ethnographer's business so were never informed, as simple as that.
+It turned out that ethnographers were entirely men or women attached as wives of these men and womenís business was none of their business, so they were never informed, as simple as that.

-Europeans have acquired extraordinary skills over the material world through subversion of sophisticated social analysis achieved with autonomous women's and
+Europeans have acquired extraordinary skills in the material world through subversion of sophisticated social analysis achieved with autonomous women's and

 men's business since the dawn of humankind.
 The combination of Aboriginal social methodology and European material knowledge is the path to a future of peace and